Three Eagle Hospitality Trust directors resign

 Securityholders had voted on four inter-conditional resolutions at an extraordinary general meeting.

-This extraordinary resolution required at least 75 per cent of the vote share to be in favour, but only garnered 56.3 per cent.

-EHT's stapled securities have been suspended and last traded at 13.7 US cents on March 19, 2020.
+Trading in EHT's stapled securities have been voluntarily suspended since March last year.

 BT is now on Telegram!